You will learn

 • Internal name

-• Give your block a recognizable name (e.g., “Rewards” for a block showing rewards points).
-Note: This name is used for internal tracking, analytics, and custom CSS and cannot be changed once saved.
+• Create a recognizable name (e.g., “Rewards” for a block showing rewards points).
+Note that this name is used for reporting and cannot be changed once saved.

 • Block title